 More information on how the Minister makes a determination is available here at the Resources and Energy website.

 If the NSW Minister for Resources nominates an area for potential release for exploration, the Advisory Body for Strategic Release will consider the potential to proceed with an assessment.
 If there is merit to proceed, the Advisory Body will request the Department commence the Preliminary Regional Issues Assessment.

 The Strategic Release Framework is an additional consideration phase that comes before the standard resource exploration process.
 It is only applicable to new potential coal or petroleum exploration areas.
 The Preliminary Regional Issues Assessment is the assessment phase including community consultation that seeks to understand potential social, environmental or economic impacts of new coal or petroleum exploration in the area.
 This information is gathered to add to the initial resource assessment to inform the decision of the NSW Minister for Resources about whether to release an area (either wholly or in part) for coal or petroleum exploration.

 The Preliminary Regional Issues Assessment does not in any way guarantee future exploration licences or planning approvals will be granted by the NSW Government to develop gas resources in these areas.

-Once the decision has been made to conduct a Preliminary Regional Issues Assessment, the NSW Department of Planning and Environment will begin consulting with the community on issues to be considered in the assessment.
+Once the decision has been made to conduct a Preliminary Regional Issues Assessment, the Department will begin consulting with the community on issues to be considered in the assessment.
 Consultation will seek registrations of interest through advertisements in relevant newspapers and other forms of direct communication with the community and other stakeholders.